DigiExam/angular-i18n/README.md

 angular-i18n
 ============

-Adds filters for translation of AngularJS applications
+Adds filters for translation of AngularJS applications.

+This module is still work in progress.